 Parking is available in the Art Garage, adjacent to the former Art Institute of Colorado building on 12th and Lincoln.
 Daily fees apply.
 We do not validate parking.
 Parking is NOT available in the covered lot right next to the museum.

-Parking is available in the Cultural Complex Garage and at meters on neighboring streets.
-A person with a valid disability placard or plate may park where there is metered parking without paying, for up to 4 hours or the amount of time on the meter, whichever is greater.
-The History Colorado Center has one accessible parking spot, on 12th Avenue between Lincoln and Broadway, on a first-come first-served basis.
+There is also metered parking on the streets surrounding the museum, and a person with a valid disability placard or plate may park where there is metered parking without paying, for up to 4 hours or the amount of time on the meter, whichever is greater.

 If you need, we also have a loading dock on 12th Avenue between Lincoln and Broadway (see image below) with a ramp that leads to the main entrance.

 Barrier-free doors with push-button entry are located at the museum’s main entrance on Broadway and side entrance on 12th Avenue.
 Elevators are located on the north side of the building.

 The History Colorado Center is happy to open its doors for families who prefer a lower sensory museum environment.
 The museum will be closed to the general public, attendance limited and sounds in the exhibits turned down.
 Come and enjoy!
 Admission is free and space is limited.
 RSVP is required.

 Low Sensory Mornings are marked on our event calendar.
 Registration for each can be accessed through the event listing.

 We also have noise-canceling headphones which may be checked out at the admissions desk, free of charge and on a first-come first-served basis.
 Quiet spaces are available in our member’s lounge, located on the fourth floor, or nursing room, located in the northeast corner of the third floor.

 Wheelchairs & Mobility Scooter